Levels of Software Testing

 Software Testing is an activity performed to identify errors so that errors can be removed to obtain a product with greater quality.
-To assure and maintain the quality of software and to represents the ultimate review of specification, design, and coding, Software testing is required.
+To assure and maintain the quality of software and to represent the ultimate review of specification, design, and coding, Software testing is required.
 There are different levels of testing :

 While performing the software testing, following Testing principles must be applied by every software engineer: